-The approved content and curriculum of this two-year diploma will remain the same but will be distributed over three years on distance:
+The approved content and curriculum of this two-year diploma will remain the same but will be distributed over three years on distance.
+2011 will be the last year for students to complete the old curriculum of the diploma.

-Year 1
+Year 1 Year 1

-Semester One
+Semester O Semester One

 UCE7119 Communication & Study Skills in English

-Double Modu les
+Double Mod Double Modules

 EAD7119 Foundations of Adult Education and Community Development

 EAD7139 Teaching Methods and Techniques

 EAD7159 Introduction to Research and Evaluation

 EAE7119 Practical Work, Attachment and Report

 EAD7199 Basic Elements of Organisation and Administration of Adult Education & Community Development

 EAD7179 Psychology of Adult Learning

 Year 2

-Double Modu les
+Double Mod Double Modules

 EAF7219 Media in Adult Education, or

 EAF7239 Adult Literacy Programme

 EAD7299 Gender Issues in Adult Education

 EAD7259 Literacy and Primer Design

 EAD7219 Introduction to Community Development

 EAD7279 Needs Assessment in Adult Education & Community Development

 EAD7239 Introduction to Programme Planning and Evaluation in Adult Education